2alin/biomarkers-ui/README.md

 - Simple keyboard navigation through all app: 'tab' for cards and buttons and 'arrow keys' for filter and sort options.
 - Scren responsive design.

-Technologies used:
-- React v19
-- TypeScript
-- Tailwind CSS

 ## Live version

-This UI can be tried at https://frontend-assignment-solution.vercel.app/
+This UI can be tried at https://biomarkers-ui-2alin.vercel.app/

 The following query parameters can be used there to test as well.